 Brighton Pavilion – the famous onion domed palace built by King George IV is Indian on the outside, Chinese on the inside, with swoon-worthy decor.
 There’s a pretty ice rink here in winter.
-The new landmark is, of course, the BA i360, the giant doughnut up a stick that’s Brighton’s answer to the London Eye.
-For the first time this year you’ll be able to dine at the top on selected dates.
+The newer landmark is, of course, the BA i360, the giant doughnut up a stick that’s Brighton’s answer to the London Eye.
+There’s a bar inside and you can even dine at the top on selected dates.

 You should definitely also browse the indie boutiques and perhaps take a caffeine-fuelled cafe-crawl of North Laine (see SHOPS above).